Updated on July 24, 2022

 Some tents are set up by first securing them to the ground with tent stakes, then standing up with the tent poles.
 Freestanding tents don’t require stakes for setup, and this allows for repositioning or moving the tent without taking it down.

-Tents that are not freestanding are less common and are used more often by backpackers to reduce the tent’s weight.
-This one from River Country uses trekking poles (not included with tent) to stand the tent up, so the only additional gear needed are stakes to secure the tent in place.
+Tents that are not freestanding are less common and are used more often by backpackers to reduce the tent weight.
+This one from River Country uses trekking poles (not included with the tent) to keep it upright, so the only additional gear needed are stakes to secure it in place.

 - Super Fast and Easy set up!
 Great for Hiking, camping, or adding to your survival bag, this compact tent will fit into your backpack without filling it up.